jeffstieler/atlas-help/documentation/environments.html.md

 Infrastructure changes are powered by [Terraform](https://terraform.io), a HashiCorp tool for launching, combining, and versioning infrastructure.
 [Terraform remote state](https://terraform.io/docs/commands/remote.html)
-enables Terraform to be run remotely from Atlas.
+enables Terraform to be run remotely by Atlas.
 All infrastructure changes are stored and versioned to display an auditable history of your infrastructure.